gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 you in like manner; so that you may receive at God's hands the blessed reward of everlasting life, and may obtain on earth a glorious name in ages to come."

-## Chapter VII: How the king of England has a right to Ireland on five grounds.
+## Chapter VII: How the king of England has a right to Ireland on five grounds

 Let, then, the envious and ignorant cease their cavillings that the kings of England have no right or title to Ireland; and let them learn that they can avouch and defend their right in five manner of ways, two